NFL Network: Arena Football League

 NFL Network held the broadcast rights to the revived Arena Football League from 2010 to 2012.
 Starting with the 2010 season, the network broadcast a weekly Friday Night Football game each week during the regular season and playoff games at 8:00 p.m.
 Eastern Time from March to August, in addition to rights to playoff games and the ArenaBowl.
 The NFL stated that unlike when the NFL last showed interest in arena football, there would be no attempts to buy into the league.
 Broadcasters for the games included Kurt Warner, Tom Waddle, Paul Burmeister, Fran Charles, Charles Davis and Ari Wolfe.

 NFL Network ceased airing Arena Football League games partway through the 2012 season as a result of ongoing labor problems within the league.
 The season's remaining games were carried on a tape delay before the network terminated the league broadcast contract outright at the end of the season; the rights were then obtained by CBS Sports Network.

-In March, 2024 the NFL announced they would broadcast 30 regular season games from the 2024 revival of the AFL on NFL Network.
-The league never carried any games, with West Texas Desert Hawks owner Zack Bugg accusing the network of malfeasance after he personally paid for one of his team's games to be televised only for the network never to carry it.
+In March 2024, the NFL announced they would broadcast 30 regular season games from the 2024 revival of the AFL on NFL Network.
+The league never carried any games, with West Texas Desert Hawks owner Zack Bugg accusing the network of malfeasance after he personally paid for one of his team's games to be televised only for the network never to carry it and claim they never received the money.
 Another league member, the Albany Firebirds, indicated that the network had refused to carry the games because the league had a number of small-market teams (including West Texas) that "scared (them) off."
 Oregon Blackbears president Patrick Johnson was among the league's franchisees who was against the NFL Network deal, noting the predatory structure required the league to pay the network a brokerage fee but did not allow the league to sell advertising nor share in any advertising sales the network sold.